emreburakbakdemir/covertovert/code/README.md

     - **log_file_name:** A string specifying the file name to log the reconstructed binary message.
     - **bit_len:** An integer representing the size of each binary chunk encoded in ICMP packet sequence numbers.
     - **key:** A 16-bit integer reverting transmitted value into the real message.
+    - **source_ip:** IP address of the sender to check later while sniffing.

     **Functionality**
-    - Uses the **sniff** function from the Scapy library to capture incoming ICMP packets.
+    - Uses the **sniff** function from the Scapy library to capture incoming ICMP packets sended from the sender IP.
     - For each captured packet:
         - Extracts the sequence number from the ICMP layer.
         - Decodes the binary chunk using the custom decoding function.